 In addition to eliminating offending foods, it is important to eliminate or significantly reduce some beverages in your diet.
 Alcohol and caffeine are two beverages that should be consumed in strict moderation.
 Nursing mothers should drink lots of water to maintain breastmilk production and keep the body hydrated.
 Dehydration will reduce breastmilk production and could affect feeding patterns.

-While many new mothers want to immediately start losing weight, it is important to eat five to six small meals a day with snack in between.
-Your body needs more calories to product breastmilk, so now is not the time to start a restrictive diet that reduces caloric intake.
+While many new mothers want to immediately start losing weight, it is important to eat five to six small meals a day with a snack in between.
+Your body needs more calories to produce breastmilk, so now is not the time to start a restrictive diet that reduces caloric intake.
 Some mothers require 300 to 500 extra calories per day and other mothers require more.
 Listen to your body and monitor breastmilk production.
 Too little breastmilk could mean you are consuming too few calories or too little water.

 You can continue taking your prenatal vitamin while breastfeeding.
 The vitamin will support healthy vitamin levels in the body.
-If your diet slips from time to time, your body will pull vitamins from reserves to product breastmilk.
+If your diet slips from time to time, your body will pull vitamins from reserves to produce breastmilk.
 Vitamins help keep reserves replenished.